LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 Like above this is going to be a much quicker than normal telling.
 It will build on the essential core and give you enough time so that you don't need to cut out sections or slides.
 This is really helpful when you realize that you are running behind while onstage.

 ### #3 The fifty-minute talk, one slide of
+[://] # "This title doesn't tell me much, maybe something like 5 minutes per slide?"

 Here we want to work on really delving into each slide.
 But we don't want to take fifty minutes to do the whole talk.
 So pick a slide randomly from the deck and set a five-minute timer for just that slide.
 It's best if the slide is smaller.
 So that you really have to pull out details and depth.
-This is great for when you have more time or you realize that you need more focus in this are for this audience.
+This is great for when you have more time or you realize that you need more focus in this area for this audience.

 ### The importance of clocks

 Now that you have stretched your talk to its limits and compressed it to its essence, you can safely adjust the length on the fly during the presentation.

-To do this, you will need some sort of clock plus an idea of were you would like to be in your presentation at key intervals.
+To do this, you will need some sort of clock plus an idea of where you would like to be in your presentation at key intervals.
 This way, you can tell if you are running fast or slow, and adjust accordingly.
-This means you want to know 13 minutes in that you need to speed up, not find out 5 minutes before the end that you need to cut off the end of the story.
+This means you want to know you need to speed up 13 minutes in, not find out 5 minutes before the end that you need to cut off the end of the story.

 If you are presenting remotely, you will need a clock or count-down timer in your office, visible while you are looking at your camera.
 If you are presenting in person, you should assume that this will not be provided.
 Instead set up a count down timer on your phone or tablet.
 And bring a stand or a holder so you can make it visible to you from the stage.

 For example, I go on stage at 10:18 for my 10:30 talk which is set to last 30 minutes.
 I immediately pull out my iPad and set the count down timer for 42 minutes and start it.
 I place it on the side of the stage, visible to me.
 I know that when it gets down to thirty minutes, I need to start my presentation.
 When it hits zero, I need to be done.

 ## Setting/Character/Plot/Conflict/Resolution
+[://] # "I feel like this section belongs with the story section, though I'm not sure what you'll put here"

 TODO: start here

-## Role PLaying - Using emotion in your story
+## Role Playing - Using emotion in your story
+[://] # "I also feel like this section belongs with the story section"

 If you are telling a sad story, but you yourself are not sad, your audience won't be either.
 They are going to look to your emotions for cues on how they should feel.
 This means that if your boss is angry, you need to be using an angry voice.
 If your team is celebrating, you need to be using a happy, excited voice.